gregness/gregness.github.io/_posts/2025-01-26-why-i-made-this-website.md

 After meddling with [Hyde](https://hyde.getpoole.com/) for a while, I got kind of worn out.
 I was doing all these tweaks and changes and it never stopped because it's kind of an old theme, so there is much to do in that regard.

 Instead, I opted to create a blank blog.
 Why not?
 I can add just what I want and not a bit more.

-> “Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.”